 The first person is painted as a “mentally ill” person who must be medicated for the safety of society.
 The second is painted as an enlightened sage who will lead society back from the brink.
 Which is he?
 What makes the two so different?

 Surely, there is a range of experience that covers what we call spirituality and enlightenment, just as there is with schizophrenia, depression, and “mental illness” in general.
 But there is one thing all these have in common—medical science knows little about their inner workings.

 In order to feel like we really understand ranges of the mind, we have to medicalize the mind, which is to say, we have to physicalize it.
 To study medicine and psychiatry today is to yield to the hypothesis that brain and body come first, and only then does mind appear, even though the evidence does not support this contention.
 Through this medicalization, we develop the rationale to deliver physical drugs to alter neurotransmitter concentrations and behavior.

-What would we do if we had to not only consider, but accept the notion that the human being is not primarily a physical thing, but rather a mental or energetic phenomenon that can be accessed and activated in many ways?
+What would we do if we had to not only consider, but accept the notion that the human being is not primarily a physical thing, but rather a mental phenomenon that can be explored and accessed in new ways?
 Physics is already approaching these frontiers, but its children—including chemistry, biology, and especially medical science—dare not step there yet, except through the backdoor of integrative or alternative medicine.
 Although these fields are promising, they cannot reach maturity until they move beyond a physicalist-based interpretation of the human being.

 Anoop Kumar, MD, MM is board certified in Emergency Medicine and holds a Master’s degree in Management with a focus in Health Leadership.
 He practices in the Washington, DC metro area, where he also leads meditation gatherings for clinicians.
 He is the author of the upcoming book Is This a Dream?
 He tweets @DrAnoopKumar.